Want to become a Pilates teacher ?

 Applicants are usually fully qualified Pilates Foundation Matwork teachers, ideally with at least one year of experience teaching Matwork.
 Applicants must also have at least 50 hours of experience on the apparatus (group classes or 1-1s, preferably some experience of both, ideally with various different teachers).
 More experience is often a distinct advantage, and some people apply for the course despite already holding a teaching qualification with another organisation.
 Applicants who are not personally known to the Course Director will be invited to attend a discussion and 1-1 class, once their application form has been received.
 If the Course Director is not familiar with the applicant's teaching, part of the initial assessment will involve observing the applicant teach matwork for 20 minutes as well.
 All interested applicants must speak to us in advance to confirm their interest in applying for a place (there are a maximum of 6 places available).
 Applications will also be considered from Matwork teachers who are not Pilates Foundation members, but they will need to demonstrate a commitment to achieving the high standards set by the Pilates Foundation.

-The next course will start in early 2022.
+The next course will start in September 2022.
 The taught element of the course runs over 14 weekends (over an 18-month period).
-The cost is £4,125 if paid in 11 x monthly installments of £375 (or £4,275 if paid in 20 x monthly instalments of £195 + £375 deposit), or £3,750 if one payment is made in advance.
+The cost is £4,125 if paid in 11 x monthly installments of £375 (or £4,275 if paid in 20 x monthly instalments of £195 + £375 deposit), or £3,750 if one payment is made in advance (or £375 deposit and £3375 beofre start of course).
 Please do register your interest with us well in advance, so that we can interview you and start the course as soon as there are enough successful applicants to run it.
 Students will take different amounts of time to complete the required number of logged hours (depending on their other commitments) but you can take as long as you need to log your practical hours and complete all of the necessary course work before sitting the final exams.
 You must have completed 2 x 10-week Case Studies, at least 100 hours of practical training (attending apparatus classes), 200 hours of self-study, and a minimum of 250 hours of observing and assisting qualified studio teachers.
 Although all areas of anatomy and theory will be reviewed, this course is practically-oriented.